South Bangla Agriculture and Commerce Bank

-South Bangla Agriculture and Commerce Bank Limited (SBAC) is a private commercial bank headquartered in Dhaka, Bangladesh.
+South Bangla Agriculture and Commerce Bank Public Limited Company (SBACBPLC) is a private commercial bank headquartered in Dhaka, Bangladesh.
 It incorporated in 2013 as a banking company under Companies Act, 1994 and is regulated under the Banking Companies Act, 1991.
-The bank has network of 85 branches and 24 sub-branches around the country.
+The bank has network of 88 branches and 25 sub-branches around the country.

-SBAC has a board of 18 members headed by Abdul Kadir Molla as chairman.
-Mohammed Ayub acts as vice-chairman of the board of directors.
-Habibur Rahaman has been working as Managing Director and CEO (Acting) of the banks.
-The Bank is listed on the Dhaka Stock Exchange.
+SBAC has a board of 19 members headed by Mr. Abu Zafar Mohammod Shofiuddin as chairman.
+Engr.
+Md.
+Moklesur Rahman acts as vice-chairman of the board of directors.
+Habibur Rahaman has been working as managing director and CEO (acting) of the banks.
+The bank is listed on the Dhaka Stock Exchange and Chittagong Stock Exchange.
 The bank faced a number of inquires in irregular loans in 2021.

 History

 South Bangla Agriculture and Commerce Bank Limited started on 28 April 2013 obtaining license from Bangladesh Bank as a fourth generation private bank.
 It was founded by SM Amjad Hossain owner of Lockpur Fisheries.
-Dr Abdul Mannan Chowdhury and Qazi Abdul Majid were the other major shareholders of the bank.
+Abdul Mannan Chowdhury and Qazi Abdul Majid were the other major shareholders of the bank.
 Md Rafiqul Islam joined as the CEO and managing director of South Bangla Agriculture and Commerce Bank Limited.

 In September 2017, Md Golam Faruque was appointed CEO and managing director of South Bangla Agriculture and Commerce Bank Limited.

-In 2018, it became one of six banks were Titas Gas bills could be paid.
+In 2018, it became one of six banks where Titas Gas bills could be paid.

 SM Amzad Hossain was reelected chairman of South Bangla Agriculture and Commerce Bank Limited in February 2019.

 Tariqul Islam Chowdhury resigned in April as the managing director of the bank and was replaced by Mosleh Uddin Ahmed.
 In May, the bank listed on the Dhaka Stock Exchange.
 On 27 September 2021, Abdul Kadir Molla, Thermax Group, was elected chairman of South Bangla Agriculture and Commerce Bank Limited.
 It followed the resignation of SM Amzad Hossain, chairman of Lockpur Group and the founding chairman of the bank since 2013, and whose accounts were frozen.
 The National Board of Revenue was investigating tax evasion by Khulna Printing & Packaging Limited, a subsidiary of Lockpur Group.
 The Bangladesh Financial Intelligence Unit asked for the bank account information on SM Amzad Hossain and his family members to be frozen.
 He had arranged 400 million taka loan violating banking norms.
 South Bangla Agriculture and Commerce Bank Limited suspended deputy managing directors Md Kamal Uddin and Shafiuddin Ahmed and nine other officials of the bank following instructions from Bangladesh Bank which found them involved in irregular loans.
 The Anti-Corruption Commission sued SM Amzad Hossain and six others for embezzling 200 million taka from the South Bangla Agriculture and Commerce Bank Limited.
 Hossain fled the country after the investigation against him started and cases were filed subsequently.
 Islami Bank Bangladesh Limited called for the assets of Hossain to be auctioned.
 Tahmina Afroz, wife of married of Anwar Hossain Khan, sold her shares in the bank on the Dhaka Stock Exchange.
 Two shareholders, who are directors of Ratanpur Steel Re-Rolling Mills Limited, also sold their shares in the bank.